 Audience, SWAY THOSE JUDGES!
 Let the judges know how you feel about the job that they are doing, but be respectful in you exuberance; there could be no show without them.

 Compete to win.

 Compete to get qualifiers and make the team.

 Enjoy.
 It's all poetry.

-Poetry Slam is a competition invented in the 1980s by a Chicago construction worker named Marc Smith ["SO WHAT!"] in which performed poetry is judged by five members of the audience.
+Poetry Slam is a competition invented in the 1980's in which performed poetry is judged by five members of the audience.

 Judges score on a scale of